Small business accounting

 P11D Deadline

 The P11D form must be submitted by July 6th each tax year to avoid penalties.
+For the tax year 2024/25, the P11D deadline is July 6, 2025.
+This deadline covers benefits and expenses provided to employees during the previous tax year, which runs from April 6th to April 5th.
 The submission can be done online, or using third-party payroll software.
 It serves as the basis for payrolling benefits or filing the P11D(b) form.

 What you need to do Deadline after the end of the tax year